microsoft/psi-samples/Samples/LinuxWebcamWithAudioSample/README.md

 ## Displaying the Frames

 Having joined the two streams, we now have a single `webcamWithAudioEnergy` stream carrying messages which are a tuples of (`Shared<Image>`, float), the first item being the frame image and the second being the closest computed log energy level.
 We can now display both pieces of information by passing the frames to the `DrawFrame` method, which implements the necessary functionality to render the image and the audio energy information over it.
-This is done within the `Do` operator to the `webcamWithAudioEnergy` stream, which will apply the method to each message on the stream.
+This is done within the `Do` operator on the `webcamWithAudioEnergy` stream, which will apply the method to each message on the stream.

 ```csharp
 webcamWithAudioEnergy.Do(